egrommet/openblock/README.md

 ebblog
 ------

-The blog application used by http://blog.everyblock.com
+The blog application used by [Everyblock blog](http://blog.everyblock.com)

 Only of interest if you want to bundle a simple blog with your OpenBlock site; you can probably ignore this.

-For more information, see ebblog/README.TXT
+For more information, see [ebblog/README.TXT](ebblog/README.TXT)